What is safeguarding?

 Six key Safeguarding principles

-These are the six key principles outlined in the 2014 Care Act
+These are the six key principles outlined in the 2014 Care Act, which is one of the most important pieces of legislation when it comes to safeguarding.

 - Empowerment- People being supported and encouraged to make their own decisions and informed consent.